Lattice Boltzmann model for non-ideal compressible fluid dynamics: Numerical applications

 \subsubsection{Interface consistency and convergence}

-To illustrate the consistency and convergence of the proposed solver to the target hydrodynamic system we compare the density profile of Nitrogen liquid vapor interface.
-Nitrogen system critical properties are listed in table \ref{tab:n2_critical}.
-The capillarity coefficient is set to $\kappa=10^{-10}~[{\rm m}^7/{\rm kg} .{\rm s}^2]$.
-The simulation consists of a periodic 1-D domain of size $L_x=0.5[{\rm mm}]$ with a liquid column at the center surrounded with vapor.
-We consider a system at $T_r=0.9$.
-The simulations are initialized with the corresponding co-existence densities in each phase, i.e. $(\rho^l,\rho^v)=(399.8,102.71)~[{\rm kg}/{\rm m}^3]$. \mf{Simulations are conducted at various resolutions detailed in Table \ref{tab:n2_inrface}.}
+To illustrate the consistency of the proposed solver, we repeat the nitrogen liquid--vapour co-existence density test described above, assessing the convergence of the interface with increasing resolution.
+All physical parameters are unchanged: the nitrogen properties are those listed in Table~\ref{tab:n2_critical}, the reduced temperature is $T_r=0.9$ with corresponding co-existence densities $(\rho^l,\rho^v)=(399.8,102.71)~[{\rm kg}/{\rm m}^3]$, and the capillarity coefficient is set to $\kappa=10^{-10}~{\rm m}^7\,{\rm kg}^{-1}\,{\rm s}^{-2}$.
+The computational domain has a length of $L_x=0.5~{\rm mm}$. {Simulations are conducted at the various resolutions detailed in Table \ref{tab:n2_interface}.}